rootstrap/blog/content/Link Tracking with StimulusReflex - Part I.md

 rails new sho_lin --webpack=stimulus -d postgresql
 ```

-By the way, StimuluJS it's a frontend framework concerned with adding functionality to the HTML rather than controlling the whole DOM.
+By the way, StimuluJS is a frontend framework concerned with adding functionality to the HTML rather than controlling the whole DOM.
 If you wish to learn more about it, there's a [recent post](https://www.smashingmagazine.com/2020/07/introduction-stimulusjs/) that explains how it works.

 ## Testing that StimulusJS works